 - Flexible learning options available, including intensive and blended learning (mix of face to face and online).

-- Thought by our leading insolvency and bankruptcy academics and industry professions.
+- Taught by our leading insolvency and bankruptcy academics and industry professions.